mozilla/jupyter-notebook-gist/README.md

 Create a gist from the Jupyter Notebook UI.

-To install, simply run `pip install jupter-notebook-gist`.
+To install, simply run `pip install jupyter-notebook-gist`.
 Alternatively, clone/download the project and run `pip install .` from a shell in the project's root directory.

 If you have previously installed jupyter-notebook-gist using the old method (which involved manually copying `gist.js` into the right directory), clean out the following before installing: